rcpch/digital-growth-charts-react-native-client/README.md

 (Enter the base addresses / api key which best suit your setup.
 Note the IP address in the example above for android local- this address points to localhost in android simulators).

-**To state the obvious:** storing an API key in an environment file is not suitable for a production app.
+**To state the obvious:** storing an API key in an environment variable file (or writing it into code) is not suitable for a production app.
 The API key will be copied as plain text into the application bundle at compile time and therefore easily compromised.
 See [https://reactnative.dev/docs/security](https://reactnative.dev/docs/security)

 Install the necessary dependencies: